baongov/wordcloud/server/README.md

 3. Update file requirements

-   In case that you need install a new python lib, to store this installation to requirment file, run command
+   In case that you need install a new python lib, to store this installation to requirement file, run command

    ```
    pip3 freeze > requirements.txt